animatlabs/animatlabs.github.io/_drafts/2026-07-21-outbox-pattern-cdc.md

 comments: true
 ---

 Picture a checkout service.
 A payment clears, you insert the order row, and the next line of code fires `OrderPaid` to Kafka so inventory and shipping can react.

 The process dies after `SaveChanges` and before the publish.
 You have money captured and a fulfilled-looking database, but downstream never heard about it.

-Flip the failure around: the message goes out, then the DB write rolls back.
-Now you have subscribers acting on an order that does not exist.
+Flip it: the message goes out, then the DB write rolls back.
+Now subscribers are acting on an order that doesn't exist.

-That is the dual-write problem in a form you will actually see in production.
-Two different systems (your database and your broker) do not share a transaction boundary.
+That's the dual-write problem in a form you'll actually see in production.
+Your database and your broker don't share a transaction boundary.
 Your code can try to be careful; the failure modes stay ugly.

-I have debugged reconciliation jobs that existed only because someone published before persisting, or persisted without publishing.
+I've debugged reconciliation jobs that only existed because someone published before persisting, or persisted without publishing.
 The fixes are never a one-line change.
-You end up with compensating transactions, manual republish scripts, and trust in your team that nobody will add another `PublishAsync` in the wrong place.
+You end up with compensating transactions, manual republish scripts, and hoping nobody adds another `PublishAsync` in the wrong place.

-## The pattern that looks fine until it is not
+## The pattern that looks fine until it's not

 The dangerous version is any code path that does two independent commits in sequence: